willstepp/writings/hunger/hunger-notes.md

 Tone of Dignity but not Dry, think Job
 Simple, non-dramatic, like the Bible.
 Do not telegraph your ideas.

+"Readers should always feel that you know more about your subject than you've put into the writing." - On Writing Well

+Write with confidence, faith.
+Don't squirm around details.
+Craft scenes so that they build upon one another and flow from the previous in a natural way.
+It's worth taking the time to get right.
+And know the purpose of every scene and within every scene, every paragraph.
+Don't be sloppy.

+Avoid psychology.
+The actions and words of the characters should reveal most of what we know about them.
+But don't be dogmatic about this idea either.

+Let every character have his own narrative arc, some large, some small.

+Time disappears for Mika on his way to and from the lake.
+When he returns they tell him he has been gone for days, maybe weeks.

+Give things names that derive from Native American culture, yet do not place it in a specific tribe or place.

+The tree is ancient.
+From another era.
+Primal.
+Not a part of the surrounding landscape.

+Lake Itasca, source of the Mississippi

 Outline

 SPRING